LcfherShell/MemoryAwareStruct/README.md

 - 🛡️ **Multi-layer Protection**: Protection at attribute, method, and dictionary levels
 - 🔒 **Security First**: Security as the top priority with unsafe features disabled
 - 🎯 **Safe Operations**: Safe and intuitive API for data manipulation
-- 🏭 **Flexible Factory**: Struct creation with customizable configurations
+- 🏭 **Flexible Factory**: memory creation with customizable configurations
 - 💾 **Data Integrity**: Backup and restore system to maintain data integrity

 This library is ideal for applications that require data structures with high levels of security and strict access control.